 Andi Oliver, chef and broadcaster, interviewed Dr Harris and Stephen Satterfield, presenter of the series, via videolink from the US.
 Around eighty invited guests, including journalists, activists, politicians, diplomats, chefs and food writers, gathered at the Embassy to listen to a discussion that was powerful and emotive.
 Dinner was prepared by Jacob Fodio-Todd, chef and co-author of the Groundnut cookbook.

-Despite initial trepidation about her book forming the basis of a Netflix documentary series, Jessica is heartened by how well the series has been received.
+Despite initial trepidation about her book forming the basis of a Netflix documentary series, Jessica reported being heartened by how well the series has been received.
 Not only has it introduced her work to a much wider international audience, it has also drawn many more people into a conversation about food and African American identity.

 Stephen outlined the transformative impact of his visit with Jessica to Benin, which features in the first episode of the series.
 He described it as going home to a country he had never visited.
 Being situated in a place from which staggering numbers of people were forced out of the African continent, into slavery, proved to be a profoundly emotional experience.
 Much of the discussion focused on the sense of agency and empowerment to be gained by connecting in this way – particularly for those who may feel culturally ‘unmoored’.
 For Jessica, engagement with the food heritage of African nations, and identification of culinary connections that live on to this day, can help strengthen a sense of community amongst those in Diaspora.
 It serves as a reminder that there is a place that is, in her words, “the bedrock of my origin“.